Lithill/Plant-Planner/README.md

 ### Full Testing

 To fully test my website, I used Google Chrome Developer Tools to ensure that the page was responsive on all available screen sizes.
-Testing was performed on a variety of browsers (Chrome, Microsoft Edge and Firefox) and devices (Gigabyte gaming laptop, iPhone SE, Android one+ 9 mobile, Lenovo Legion Laptop, Huawei P Smart Phone, Fair Phone).
+Testing was performed on a variety of browsers (Chrome, Microsoft Edge and Firefox) and devices (Gigabyte gaming laptop, iPhone SE, Android one+ 9 mobile, Fair Phone).

+#### Links:

+Tested each link on every page.
+Each link worked as expected.

 #### Buttons:

-Tested each button on the page.
-Each button worked as expected or was appropriately disabled.
-All buttons were clicked during a variety of game-play-states, and in a variety of orders.
+Tested each button on every page.
+Each button worked as expected.

+#### Forms:

+Checked that all forms behaved as expected in terms of:
+   * Not submiting when required fields are left blank.
+   * Returning flash messages when the user has successfully submitted a form.
+   * Not allowing users to enter strings that are too long.

+Things checked that are specific to particular forms:
+   * The login form does not submit if the user picks a username that is already in the database.
+   * The registration form:
+      * does not allow the user the enter two different passwords
+      * hashes the password the user chooses before storing it in the database.
+   * The add and edit plant forms:
+      * Do not allow the user to pick a date in the past from the date picked.
+If the user types in a past date, the form does not submit, and a warning message is shown to let the user know that the date cannot be in the future.
+      * The watering interval field does not allow the user to select a number that is less that 0, and more than 182 (which is how many days there are in six months).
+If the user types in an unacceptable number rather than selecting an appropriate number, the form does not submit, and the user is told why.
+      * I checked that when the user does not include a link in the image url field, a default image is displayed on the plant information pages.

+#### Tooltips:

+Checked that tooltips behaved appropriately on edit plant page and add plant page.

 ## Credits